margaretycf/nd1309-project4-Private-Blockchain-Notary-Service/README.md

 ### Submits a validation request

 1. Open a command prompt or shell terminal.
-2. Enter the following request command by submitting a validation request to an API endpoint:
+2. Enter the following request command by submitting a validation request to an API endpoint (replace the address value to your own Electrum wallet address):
 ```
 curl -X POST \
   http://localhost:8000/requestValidation \